hartwigmedical/gcpworkshop/README.md

 * You can define a disk when you define your VM, but this can also be done independently, and read-only disks can be shared.
 * Inside the VM, service interactions are performed by the project service account.
 A service account can run headless, but otherwise has permissions just like a normal user.

+Let's create one now with a 100GB disk.

 You can also create and manage vms via the command line.